leomccormack/convhull_3d/README.md

 # convhull_3d

 A header only C implementation of the 3-D Quickhull algorithm for building Convex Hulls.
-The code is also MSVC and C++ compiler safe.
+The code is also MSVC-C89 and C++ compiler compliant.

 ![](images/teapot_example.png)